 Thrift Store Items To Stock Up On

 Have you been to a thrift store lately?
-Well, you can get some really good emergency preparedness items and so much more if you know what you’re looking for.
-Mark and I just ran to a local thrift store in Southern Utah the other day to check and see what’s available for sale.
+If you know what you’re looking for, you can find some really good emergency preparedness items and so much more.
+Mark and I went to a local thrift store in Northern Utah the other day to see what’s available for sale.

 Here’s the deal, you can get some really good buys on several items you may want to stock for emergencies.
 You will pay pennies on the dollar, literally.
 Sometimes the furniture is priced too high so I would walk right past those gems.

 One man’s junk is another man’s treasure.
 People donate some good stuff, my friends.
-Sure some of it is junk, but we have to look past that when we want to score some items we really need.
+I realize some of it’s junk, but we need to look past that when we want to score some items we really need.

 Thrift Store